vadimcn/codelldb/MANUAL.md

 ```sh
 codelldb-launch --connect=<address> [--config=<configuration overrides>] [--clear-screen[=true|false]] [--] debuggee [--arg1 [--arg2 ...]]
 ```
-In this case the launch configuration is initialized using debuggee path, command line arguments and current environment.
+In this case the launch configuration is initialized using the debuggee path, command-line arguments, and current environment.
 The configuration is then updated using the value of the `--config` flag.
-The result is submitted to the RPC endpoint, after which `codelldb-launch` awaits end of the debug session.
+The result is submitted to the RPC endpoint, after which `codelldb-launch` awaits the end of the debug session.
 The debug session will use the current controlling tty, if there is one, unless configuration overrides contain `{ "terminal": "integrated|external|console" }`.
 - `--clear-screen` specifies whether to clear current terminal before launching the debuggee.